HL7/fhir-specialty-rx/input/pages/human-interaction.md

 - ask whether the clinic intends to order a lab test that must be performed prior to the patient starting the medication
 - ask the clinic to provide a copy of a consent form that the patient completed by hand.

-### Methods: SMART Application and Questionnaire

-This implementation guide describes two methods to support these situations:

-- enabling the prescriber or staff to provide information through a SMART application launched from the EHR
+This implementation guide describes a method to support these situations by enabling the prescriber or staff to provide information through a SMART application launched from the EHR.
-- transmission of questions and responses containing human-gathered information using the [Specialty Rx Questionnaire](StructureDefinition-specialty-rx-bundle-questionnaire.html) and [QuestionnaireResponse](StructureDefinition-specialty-rx-bundle-questionnaire-response.html) messages.

 ### SMART Application Launch Using the Task Workflow